 What is Dravet Syndrome?

-Dravet Syndrome is a complex neurological condition causing severe, difficult to control seizures, alongside varying degrees of learning disability and other issues, such as autism, mobility problems, speech difficulties and feeding problems.
+Dravet Syndrome is a rare neurological condition that causes severe, difficult to control seizures, varying degrees of learning disability and other issues, such as autism, mobility problems, speech difficulties and feeding problems.

 Every child or adult with Dravet Syndrome is different, with some affected more severely than others or with different emphasis of symptoms.
 But for all, the condition is complex, symptoms can be interrelated and seizures can be highly unpredictable.

-Dravet Syndrome is typically characterised by multiple, frequent, treatment resistant and often prolonged (febrile) seizures and sometimes rare type of seizures.
+Dravet Syndrome is typically characterised by multiple, frequent, treatment resistant and often prolonged seizures.
 You can find out more about the different types of seizures here.

 Epilepsy is just one part of Dravet Syndrome.
 After the first year of life, the child’s development typically slows down or regresses, sometimes severely.
 Alongside continuing seizures, a wide range of conditions (‘comorbidities’) and issues may arise.
 You can find out more about comorbidities here.